 “It’s obvious that this kind of an event causes emissions, especially the flights of the international artists,” says Kallio.
 “We compensate for the emissions by donating to renewable energy initiatives.”

-Nordic Business Forum (NBForum, 7,500 attendees in 2018), staged at the Helsinki Fair Centre in the Pasila district, has hosted speakers including Richard Branson and Barack Obama.
+Nordic Business Forum (NBForum, more than 7,000 attendees in 2022), staged at the Helsinki Fair Centre in the Pasila district, has hosted speakers including Richard Branson and Barack Obama.
 The organisers believe that the most effective way to influence society as a whole is to inspire and equip business leaders who want to make the world a better place.

 Setting a good example